Our Purpose - Our Values - Our Belief:

 When you have pets, emergencies can happen at any time of the day or night.
 While it is always best to contact a vet immediately, we understand this can be difficult afterhours or on weekends.
-Now, there is a new First Aid app for iPhones, iPads and androids.
-Free to download, this provides concise and easy-to-use information about what to do in an emergency, and when to get to a veterinary clinic!
+Now, there is a new First Aid app for iPhones, iPads and androids that can help you at any time of the day or night.
+Free to download, this provides concise and easy-to-use information about what you can to do in an emergency, and when you need to get your pet to a veterinary clinic!

 Gawler now on Facebook!

 Our Gawler clinic has now also set up a Facebook page.
 Join the community and keep in touch with what is going on in your clinic.
-We will be using this page to relate more with our clients on what is going on in our clinic day-to-day.
+We will be using this page to relate more with you on what is going on in the clinic day-to-day.
 And keep an eye out for health alerts that may be relevant for you, so you get the information first.
-So, like us on Facebook today and join us in an exciting new development for us.
+So, like us on Facebook today and join your fellow animal lovers on an exciting new page.

 Smithfield is entering the technological age!

-Our Smithfield clinic has recently set up a Facebook page to bring you up to date with what is going on around our clinic.
-From cute customers to health alerts, this will be another way for us to let you know what is going on in your local area.
-So, like us on Facebook today to join our community.
+Our Smithfield clinic has recently set up a Facebook page to bring you up to date with what is going on around your clinic.
+From cute patients to health alerts, this will be another way for you to keep in touch with what is happening in your local area.
+So, like us on Facebook today to join the community.

 Did you know Australia has one of the highest rates of FIV (Feline AIDS) infection in the world?

 About 18% of cats in South Australia are positive for FIV, the Feline Immunodeficiency Virus responsible for Feline AIDS infection.